jantjehier/programmeerproject/PROCES.md

 # day 9

 I added the visualisations together and made the link between the barchart and the other visualisations.
 I started with the function that detects the overlay between lines on the timeline.

+# day 10

+i changed my idea for the pie chart.
+The pie chart will show how for the best sold albums (20 million or more) how much percent that albums is of their total sales.
+If no albums where more than 20 million times sold the pie chart will have the same color.
+I found the data and made the function for the pie chart.

+# day 11

+I made my first extra feature.
+The extra feature sorts the barchart.